collapsed-stacks/startups/questions/8616/evaluate-predict-the-success-of-a-startup-in-its-early-phase.md

 - tagged: `tech-company`, `investment`, `investors`, `accelerators`, `incubators`
 - score: 5

-<p>I have read that some incubators are using models to predict the success of a startup in the pre-launch phase.</p>
+I have read that some incubators are using models to predict the success of a startup in the pre-launch phase.

-<p>However, I currently haven't found any academic approaches.</p>
+However, I currently haven't found any academic approaches.

-<p>Any suggestions about state of the art approaches and papers about predicting the success of a startup in the pre-launch phase?</p>
+Any suggestions about state of the art approaches and papers about predicting the success of a startup in the pre-launch phase?

 ## Answer 8711